 A brain injury is one of the most devastating injuries a person can suffer.
 This type of injury often results in permanent impairment and disability and may severely affect the victim’s ability to live a normal life.
 If you or someone you love has suffered brain damage in an accident caused by another’s negligence, contact an Albany brain injury lawyer to find out if you may be entitled to compensation.
-Roden Law’s personal injury attorneys in Albany understand the difficulties brain injury victims suffer.
+Roden Law’s Albany personal injury attorneys understand the difficulties brain injury victims suffer.
 We have helped accident victims obtain millions in verdicts and settlements and will not hesitate to pursue maximum compensation for your claim.

-Contact our brain injury lawyers in Albany to schedule a free, no obligation consultation.
+Contact our Albany brain injury lawyers to schedule a free, no obligation consultation.
 We will discuss your claim and the brain damage you or your loved one suffered during the accident.
 Our team of dedicated attorneys has more than a decade of experience helping injury victims.
 We will help you understand which legal options may be available for you to pursue.
 All of our services are provided on a contingency fee basis, which means you will not be charged any fees unless we help you recover compensation.